In this post I'm going to discuss the experiences I had during my Salkantay Trek to Machu Picchu while hiking in South America.

 When we did our Salkantay Trek, Alpaca was able to pick us up directly from our AirBnb around 3pm.
 I'm not sure what their radius is for doing this, but we were located fairly close to Plaza De Armas.
 The ride to Soraypampa where you'll stay nearby in the glass cabins is between 3 and 4 hours long.

-How is the Drive to Soraypampa?
+How is the drive to Soraypampa from Cusco?

 Much of the drive to Soraypampa will be through the beautiful Andean mountains.
 The first half or so of this is along a well maintained road and very scenic.